Kenneth Dixon (American football): Baltimore Ravens

 Dixon was drafted by the Ravens in the fourth round, 134th overall, in the 2016 NFL draft.
 He played in 12 games as the Ravens' second running back behind Terrance West.
 He ran for 382 yards and two touchdowns to go along with 30 catches for 162 yards and a touchdown.

 On March 9, 2017, Dixon was suspended the first four games of the 2017 season for violating the league's policy on performance-enhancing drugs.
-On July 25, 2017, it was revealed that Dixon had suffered a torn meniscus in his left knee.
+On July 25, it was revealed that Dixon had suffered a torn meniscus in his left knee.
 The injury required surgery, and 4–5 months to recover, forcing Dixon out for the 2017 season.
-He was placed on injured reserve on September 1, 2017.
+He was placed on injured reserve on September 1.

 On September 12, 2018, Dixon was placed on injured reserve after suffering a knee injury in Week 1.
-He was activated off injured reserve on December 1, 2018.
+He was activated off injured reserve on December 1.
 Overall, he finished the 2018 season with 333 rushing yards and two rushing touchdowns.

 Dixon was placed on injured reserve on August 31, 2019, after suffering a fractured knee.
 He was waived from injured reserve with an injury settlement on September 6.

 New York Jets

 On December 18, 2019, Dixon was signed by the New York Jets.
-He was waived on August 19, 2020.
+He was waived by the Jets on August 19, 2020.

 Toronto Argonauts

 Dixon signed with the Toronto Argonauts of the Canadian Football League on December 29, 2020.
-He was released on July 27, 2021.
+He was released by the Argonauts on July 27, 2021.